 That said, the landmark for a truly great team is often regarded to be their ability to defend their crown and whilst several sides have succeeded throughout the Premier League era, many defending champions have failed in truly spectacular style.

-Here are five of the worst title defences in Premier League history…
+The five worst title defences in Premier League history:

 Blackburn Rovers – 1995/96